tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 then by default no regularization is performed).

 If a partitioner is provided, a `PartitionedVariable` is returned.
-Accessing this object as an `Output` returns the shards concatenated along the partition axis.
+Accessing this object as a `Tensor` returns the shards concatenated along the partition axis.

 Some useful partitioners are available.
 See, e.g.,